Clinical Pharmacology and TherapeuticsMedicine and Medical Science

 [Research] We are promoting the following clinical problem-solving research (Fig. 2).

 [Education] The graduate students of the Graduate School of Medicine and Graduate School of Pharmaceutical Sciences are enrolled in our laboratory.
 They are working on the above issues in collaboration with the doctors and pharmacists.
 In addition, pharmacists who wish to solve clinical problems also conduct research under the guidance of faculty members.
+We are looking forward to those who want to pursue the science of “Pharmacotherapy” and create new evidence for pharmacists’ work.

 Figure 1.
-Flowchart of Reverse Translational Research Promotion
+Research overview

 Recent Publications

-1. Sukeishi A., Itohara K., Yonezawa A., Sato Y., Matsumura K., Katada Y., Nakagawa T., Hamada S., Tanabe N., Imoto E., Kai S., Hirai T., Yanagita M., Ohtsuru S., Terada T. & Ito I. Population pharmacokinetic modeling of GS-441524, the active metabolite of remdesivir, in Japanese COVID-19 patients with renal dysfunction.
+4. Sukeishi A., Itohara K., Yonezawa A., Sato Y., Matsumura K., Katada Y., Nakagawa T., Hamada S., Tanabe N., Imoto E., Kai S., Hirai T., Yanagita M., Ohtsuru S., Terada T. & Ito I. Population pharmacokinetic modeling of GS-441524, the active metabolite of remdesivir, in Japanese COVID-19 patients with renal dysfunction.
 CPT Pharmacometrics Syst Pharmacol 11, 94-103, (2022).

 5. Ikuta K, Nakagawa S, Momo K, Yonezawa A, Itohara K, Sato Y, Imai S, Nakagawa T, Matsubara K: Association of proton pump inhibitors and concomitant drugs with risk of acute kidney injury: a nested case-control study.
 BMJ Open, 11: e041543 (2021)